 Kunsthaus Graz (2003)

 Kunsthaus Graz is an art museum located in Graz, Austria.
-It was completed in 2003 as part of the celebration for being the European Capital of Culture that year.
+It was completed in 2003 as part of the celebration of being the European Capital of Culture that year.

 Oslo Opera House (2007)